-This street side café regularly draws crowds on the weekends and it’s easy to see why: Inspired by Amsterdam, I Am… serves up hearty, delish mains like sandwiches, pasta, fish and chips and pizza in a so-hipster-it-hurts setting.
+This street-side cafe regularly draws crowds on the weekends and it’s easy to see why.
+Inspired by Amsterdam, the joint serves up hearty mains like pasta, fish and chips and pizza in a so-hipster-it-hurts setting.
 The main draw?
-Their signature burgers – like the Charcoal Grilled Sloppy Beef Burger, complete with a house special messy sauce that’s worth getting your hands dirty for – and the oh-so Instagrammable multi-layer rainbow cake.
+Signature burgers like the charcoal grilled sloppy beef burger, complete with a house special messy sauce that’s worth getting your hands dirty for, and the oh-so Instagrammable multi-layer rainbow cake.

 I Am…, 674 North Bridge Road (off Haji Lane), Singapore 188804

 Planning an island vacation?
 Get your beachwear fix from this colourful shop that has something for everyone.
 From sizzling bikinis to resort wear, everything you need for your holiday wardrobe can be found right here.
 The range also features shoes, bags and bohemian accessories you can add to your collection.